How a sanctions-busting smartphone business thrives in North Korea

 Phones are typically sold with service plans that include 200 minutes of calling time.
 Prepaid plans cost about $13 dollars for 100 minutes, North Korean phone advertisements show.

-While those prices are comparable to or higher than what mobile phone customers pay in other countries, North Koreans earn an average of about $100 per month, only about 4% of their southern neighbours, according to South Korean government data.
+While those prices are comparable to or higher than what mobile phone customers pay in other countries, North Koreans earn an average of about $100 per month, only about 4 percent of their southern neighbours, according to South Korean government data.

 International brands such as Apple iPhones are not publicly on sale, but traders and wealthy North Koreans can buy them outside the country and use them with local SIM cards, defectors say.